Every year, before the tree planting season kicks off, I work as a horticulturist at a garden center in Montreal.

 - Potassium: It helps plants to produce chlorophyll, convert nitrogen into proteins, and produce fruits and flowers.
 Potassium also helps to regulate water uptake and improve drought tolerance.

-It’s worth it to become acquainted with these three elements because your mastery of them can seriously improve your results as a gardener.
+It’s worth it to give some thought to these three elements.
+Your mastery of them can improve the results you’ll get as a gardener.

 With time, you can look at your plants and detect what they need.